jeroendesloovere/wunderlist-php-api/README.md

 - 3th priority: Filter tasklist by due date
 - 3th priority: Filter tasklist by starred tasks
 - 4th priority: Add iCal export as a function to the class instead as a single file
+- 5th priority: See if Wunderlist Files can be added to the PHP Wrapper